 - Tasting Notes

 Planted in 1976 to clone P58.
-The soils are predominantly limestone clay, site of an ancient seabed.
-Picked February 17, 2014.
+The soils are predominantly dark clay over a limestone base, site of an ancient sea bed.

-- Whole bunch pressed to tank, settled overnight and then racked to a 1300l French oak cask for wild fermentation.
+- Whole bunch pressed to tank, settled overnight and then racked to 1300l French oak cask for fermentation.